smartmedical-jp/poetics-sdk/cpp/docs/en-US/API.md

   - Receive errors from the server (in JSON format)
 - **OnDebugMessageReceived**(string& message)
   - A listener used internally when developing SDKs and not normally needed to be received on the client side.
-  - Like the [example code](../../src/poetics_example/main.cpp), leave function empty as empty body.
+  - Like the [example code](../../src/poetics_example/main.cpp), leave function body as empty.

 <br/>